 If you are the parent of a child with Autism Spectrum Disorder (ASD), you have probably already had your fair share of educational struggles.
 An online curriculum for children with autism may be part of the educational answer for children on the autism spectrum.
 Online learning for children with autism is often a big part of the answer.

-Time4Learning is an online interactive curriculum used at home for afterschool reinforcement, homeschooling, or summer study.
+Time4Learning is an online interactive curriculum used at home for homeschooling, afterschool reinforcement, or summer study.
 Time4Learning is student-paced and the levels of the subjects can be set independently.
-The private impersonal patient nature of the computer allows children with ASD to have some unstressed study time which can be very productive.
-Time4Learning is self-running so over-worked parents can relax knowing their child is getting a quality educational experience without constant hands-on involvement.
+The web-based format allows children with ASD to have stress-free, productive study time.
+Time4Learning is automated so over-worked parents can relax knowing their child is getting a quality educational experience without constant hands-on involvement.

 Many families with children on the autism spectrum have found Time4Learning to be a great contribution to their children’s education.
-This page discusses our observations on educational issues for children with ASD and presents a specific story of how one family handles.
+This page discusses our observations on educational issues for children with ASD and presents a specific story of how Time4Learning helped one family.

 One mother said, “My emotions ran from guilt to defeat to exhaustion.
 I couldn’t stand answering his same questions over and over, or watching him ignore his room full of toys, preferring to peel the paint off of his dresser or the wall.
 I couldn’t stand to watch him get rejected by other children over and over.
 There were times when I wished I could just send him away to an autism boarding school.
 I hated autism, but felt guilty for even thinking it.”

 As tiring as it can be for a parent, it is much harder for the child.
 Autism and school don’t always mix well.
-A typical day in school for a child with autism is like pulling double duty – not only does he need to learn his academic subjects, but he also needs to adapt to the classroom environment – often on a daily basis – the sounds, smells, or lights of the classroom, the interaction with other students, adjusting to changes in the daily routine, and more.
+A typical day in school for children with autism is like pulling double duty – not only do they need to learn academic subjects, but they also need to adapt to the classroom environment – the sounds, smells, or lights of the classroom, the interaction with other students, adjusting to changes in the daily routine, and more.
 It can be exhausting.

 Many parents and teachers of children with ASD need a highly structured education plan that is individualized to suit each child.
-Homeschooling your child with autism often works wonders for a child on the autism spectrum, as parents can control the environment to allow the child the chance to enjoy a reduced sensory load.
+Homeschooling your child with autism often works wonders as parents can control the environment to allow the child the opportunity to enjoy a reduced sensory load.